The Future of CodeSandbox

 When you're just starting out, you want to immediately get started with the fun stuff instead of having to learn all these additional technologies first.
 Of course you'd need to learn them eventually, but having these obstacles at the beginning is discouraging when you just want to start building.

 I, and I think more of us, suffer from the curse of knowledge, it becomes harder and harder to put ourselves in the position of a beginner as we know more.
 Things like the terminal and the editor become trivial and we forget that we were puzzling for hours over this.

 Precisely because of this, we need to set a more ambitious, but relatable, goal: make web application development so easy that even a child can easily start learning it.

 Congrats!
 My 8 year old is one of them (as am I).
-He uses it to play around in #React— donavon "spread xmas cheer" west (@donavon) June 17, 2017
+He uses it to play around in #React— donavon "spread love" west (@donavon) June 17, 2017

 I believe that the best way of learning is by trial-and-error.
 You'll remember better why you should apply a solution if you've experienced the error firsthand.
 This means that when a user makes an error, we need to show the best directions to a solution.

 For CodeSandbox, this means that we need to focus on creating friendlier error messages and try to offer suggestions when an error occurs (like missing libraries).
 Configuration should stay to a minimum, and if we do have configuration we should offer the option to do this in a GUI.

 There are a lot of improvements that can be made to make CodeSandbox a very user-friendly editor, even more so than other editors since we can assume the context the user works in.
 Let's use this to our advantage.